nobuf/langlinks-server/README.md

 # Langlinks Server

-This tiny server might answer a question like "what is ラーメン in different languages?" quickly:
+This tiny server might answer a question like "How do you say ラーメン in different languages?":

 ```shell
 docker-compose up -d